manoaexchange/manoaexchange.github.io/index.md

 **Goals:** Finish Mockup for remaining pages and implement functions of Milestone 1 pages along with a few extra functions.

-See [Milestone 2 Project Board](https://github.com/manoaexchange/manoaexchange/projects/2) for more details.

-**Summary:**
-Pages that have added functionality are:
+**Summary of completed tasks:**
-* collections for items, messages and reports
+* Collections for items, messages and reports
 * List of owned items
 * Edit the item
 * Search by category
 * Messages system

+See [Milestone 2 Project Board](https://github.com/manoaexchange/manoaexchange/projects/2) for more details.'

 ### Milestone 3